KUNP: Analog-to-digital conversion

 Since KUNP did not sign on-the-air before the April 21, 1997, deadline for the FCC's digital television allotment plan, the station was not granted a companion digital signal.
-Therefore, on or before June 12, 2009, the station was required to turn off its analog signal and turn on a new digital signal (a method known as a "flash cut") on UHF channel 16.
-KUNP-LP, as a low-power station, continued to broadcast in analog until April 13, 2012, when it made its flash-cut to digital transmission on UHF channel 47 and changing its callsign suffix from "-LP" to "-LD".
+Therefore, on June 11, 2009, the station turned off its analog signal and turned on a new digital signal (a method known as a "flash cut") on UHF channel 16.
+KUNP-LP, as a low-power station, continued to broadcast in analog until April 13, 2012, when it made its flash-cut to digital transmission on UHF channel 47 and changing its call sign suffix from "-LP" to "-LD".

 Former translators

 KUNP also previously relayed its signal via analog translator KABH-LP (channel 15) in Bend.
 KABH was owned by WatchTV, Inc., alongside its crosstown Portland HSN affiliate KORK-CA, but was operated by Sinclair under a local marketing agreement (LMA).
 KABH-LP was founded on June 1, 1992, as K15DO, but did not take to the air until November 3, 1993.
 KABH's license was canceled by the FCC on March 19, 2015, for failure to file a license renewal application.

 At one point, KUNP also had KKEI-CA as another translator prior to the Fisher acquisition.
 That station is now a Telemundo affiliate owned by WatchTV, Inc., which owned the now-defunct KABH-LP.